BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 ## Jenkins Resource Configuration Recommendations

-Tuning the resources of Jenkins deployments can have a large affect on the available resources of the platform.
-As of the this writing, Jenkins accounts for the largest user of CPU Requests and Limits on the platform.
+Tuning the resources of Jenkins deployments can have a large effect on the available resources of the platform.
+As of writing, Jenkins accounts for the largest user of CPU Requests and Limits on the platform.
 Recent analysis has indicated:

 - **15-25% of CPU Requests** on the platform are related to Jenkins
-- **7% of the CPU Requests** are actually used, on average, over a 1 Day period
+- **7% of the CPU Requests** are actually used, on average, over 1 day
 - **10% or More CPU Requests** for the overall platform can be saved by tuning Jenkins resources

 ### Recommended Configuration